 Tuition assistance for students of Good Shepherd is provided at the discretion of the Good Shepherd School Board.
-We offer in-house tuition assistance opportunities (tuition.assistance@gsomaha.com).
+We offer in-house tuition assistance opportunities in addition to partnering with Children's Scholarship Fund.
 Appropriations of financial assistance are dependent upon the available funds in the treasury and the number of families for whom assistance is approved.
-Additionally, we encourage families to enroll in The Children's Scholarship Fund organization.
+All applicants wishing to receive tuition assistance from Good Shepherd are required to apply through Children's Scholarship Fund.
 Please see the principal for additional information.
-Both of these assistance programs have time-sensitive dates.